 As we’ve mentioned before, sprains and strains are some of the most common injuries in soccer.
 They are also among the most preventable, especially if the player sees fit to follow a conditioning program intended for soccer.
 Most of these programs focus on building up quadriceps muscles and hamstrings, while at the same time helping players to learn how to jump and land with bent knees, which is a technique known to prevent a number of injuries on the soccer field.
 Proper conditioning is especially important for female soccer players, who are more vulnerable to dislocation of the kneecap and many non-contact injuries.

 4. Avoiding Overuse

 As bodies need time to heal and recover, getting enough rest between practices and/or games is of critical importance.
 Many chronic injuries begin as minor pains, and a lot of players don’t take them seriously enough and try to run them off.
 Tendonitis, stress fractures and shin splints all occur due to excessive activity, and usually turn into major problems if the player’s muscles have not completely recovered.
 In other words, if those aches are still present after a couple of days of rest, you should seek medical help instead of running off to play another game.

-A big shout out to DMT Property Maintenance, the finest Kenosha lawn mowing company around, for sponsoring this post — you guys rock!
+A big shout out to Liliana Laser Clinic the best laser lipo and skin tightening company around, for sponsoring this post — you guys rock!